-The entire quiz will cover 15 questions in each of 8 genres (categories).
+The entire quiz will consist of 15 questions in each of 8 genres (categories).
 The genres are Culture, Entertainment, History, Lifestyle, Media, Science, Sport, and World (described in detail at the end of this document).
-Participants must be under the age of 19 years on the day of the event and take the quiz individually with no reference materials.
+Participants must be under the age of 19 years on 1 September 2018 and take the quiz individually with no reference materials.

 Documents for each half of the quiz will contain 60 questions, divided into 4 genres.
 Among the 8 total genres presented, the best 7 genre scores of any given individual are aggregated to determine competition placing.
 A lowest genre score will serve as a tiebreaker.

 1. Prior to the start, all participants must write their name on the cover sheet, and after the start the first action for participants should be to write their name or initials on all subsequent sheets.